Manifest Artist Residency Award 2018/19

 The MAR program currently involves no cash award or payment to the artist, other than for the potential pay for courses taught which would be on a separate contractual basis.
 The value of the award is estimated at approximately $10,000 per artist.

 Manifest will not conduct the sale of the artist's work unless it is included in a Manifest exhibit, or by separate agreement.
-The artist may sell their own work (and only their work), from the residency space on their own terms.
+The artist may sell their own work (and only their work), on their own terms, to interested patrons, but must not utilize the MAR space as a selling venue, booth, or other quasi-commercial facility.
+Any uncertainty about this should be discussed with Manifest's Director.

 Periodic reviews will be conducted to ensure the integrity of the program.
 This may include routine monthly studio visits and discussions with Manifest's Executive Director, board members, or staff.